deltaswapio/deltaswap/whitepapers/0003_token_bridge.md

 hold the tokens in a custody account (in case it is a native token) or burn wrapped assets.
 Wrapped assets can be burned because they can be freely minted once tokens are transferred back and this way the total supply can indicate the total amount of tokens currently held on this chain.
 After the lockup the contract will post a `Transfer` (or `TransferWithPayload`) message to Wormhole.
-Once the message has been signed by the guardians, it can be posted to the target chain of the transfer.
+Once the message has been signed by the phylaxs, it can be posted to the target chain of the transfer.
 Upon redeeming (see `completeTransfer` below), the target chain will either release native tokens from custody or mint a wrapped asset depending on whether it's a native token there.
 The token bridges guarantee that there will be a unique wrapped asset on each chain for each non-native token.
 In other